andrewparry/medit/README.md

 ## File System Access

-The editor uses modern browser APIs for file operations:
+The editor uses modern browser APIs for file operations - **no server communication required**:

-1. **File System Access API** (Chrome 86+, Edge 86+): Direct file system access
+1. **File System Access API** (Chrome 86+, Edge 86+): Direct file system access for seamless open/save
 2. **Traditional File API** (All browsers): Fallback using file input and downloads

+All file operations happen **locally in your browser**.
 Files are saved in standard markdown format (.md) and are compatible with any markdown editor or processor.

+## 🚀 Deployment

+This is a **static web application** that can be deployed to any static hosting service:

+### GitHub Pages (Recommended)

+Already configured!
+Just push to the `main` branch and GitHub Actions will automatically deploy to GitHub Pages.

+### Other Static Hosting Options

+Deploy to any of these services with zero configuration:

+- **Netlify**: Drag and drop the project folder or connect your Git repository
+- **Vercel**: Connect your GitHub repository for automatic deployments
+- **Cloudflare Pages**: Fast global CDN with Git integration
+- **AWS S3 + CloudFront**: Enterprise-grade static hosting
+- **Any web server**: Simply upload the files to your web server's public directory

+**No build step required** - just serve the files as-is!

 ## Privacy and Security